LSSTDESC/tables_io/docs/quickstart.md

 * how to write:
     * I think single write function works
     * can provide output format again to make sure you get the file type you want
     * keep in mind this could result in more memory usage due to conversions
+        * to minimize this, check the list of file types that can be written to for each table memory format below